 Regulatory resources (time and personnel) are not adequate to the number of new business inquiries

 New food business entrepreneurs do not have adequate business planning help for sustainable models.

+Business planning and regulatory navigation need to have points of contact so food entrepreneurs can manage both facets.

 Outcomes of current system: